 Better prepared for new, more demanding licensing expectations.

-All KSC Education programs are accredited under the rigorous standards of NCATE, the National Council for Accreditation of Teacher Education.
+All Keene State education programs are accredited under the rigorous standards of NCATE, the National Council for Accreditation of Teacher Education (moving to CAEP, the Council for the Accreditation of Educator Preparation).
 Each year, KSC graduates more certified teachers than any other college in New Hampshire.

 What does accreditation mean to a student?
 Teacher licensure is a responsibility of each state, and every state maintains its own set of requirements.
 Attending an NCATE-approved program makes it easier to get licensure in other states, as the other state understands the level of quality of your teacher education program.
-Of the more than 2,000 teacher preparation programs in the US, only 670 are NCATE-approved.
+Fewer than one-third of teacher preparation programs in the United States are NCATE or CAEP-approved.

 Email a professor for more information.

-- Ellen Nuffer: Early Childhood, Elementary Education, Special Education, graduate programs
+- Ellen Nuffer: Early Childhood, Elementary Education, graduate programs

 - Steve Hawes: Modern Languages